CO-160: Benefit Exclusion: Injury from Excluded Activity

 How to Prevent CO-160

-- Document the circumstances of every injury thoroughly in clinical notes
+- Document the cause and circumstances of all injuries thoroughly in the medical record

 Also Filed As